-Each employee shall be given a copy of the District's notice regarding drug-free schools.
-[See DI(EXHIBIT)]

-A copy of this policy, a purpose of which is to eliminate drug abuse from the workplace, shall be provided to each employee at the beginning of each year or upon employment.

-ARRESTS, INDICTMENTS, CONVICTIONS, AND OTHER ADJUDICATIONS An employee shall notify his or her principal or immediate supervisor within three calendar days of any arrest, indictment, conviction, no contest or guilty plea, or other adjudication of the employee for any felony, any offense involving moral turpitude, and any of the other offenses as indicated below:

-- 1. Crimes involving school property or funds; - 2.
-Crimes involving attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle any person to hold or obtain a position as an educator; - 3.
-Crimes that occur wholly or in part on school property or at a school-sponsored activity; or - 4.
-Crimes involving moral turpitude, which include: - Dishonesty; fraud; deceit; theft; misrepresentation; - Deliberate violence; - Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor; - Felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance defined in Chapter 481 of the Health and Safety Code; - Felony driving while intoxicated (DWI); or - Acts constituting abuse or neglect under the Texas Family Code.
+mployee need not be legally intoxicated to be considered "un- he influence" of a controlled substance.
+EXCEPTIONS stand or wh for th mployee who manufactures, possesses, or dispenses a sub- ce listed above as part of the employee's job responsibilities, no uses a drug authorized by a licensed physician prescribed be employee's personal use shall not be considered to have ted this policy.
+NOTICE employee shall be given a copy of the District's notice regard- rug-free schools.
+[See DI(EXHIBIT)] from by of this policy, a purpose of which is to eliminate drug abuse the workplace, shall be provided to each employee at the be- ng of each year or upon employment.
+ARRESTS, INDICTMENTS, CONVICTIONS, AND OTHER ADJUDICATIONS sor v no co any f mployee shall notify his or her principal or immediate supervi- within three calendar days of any arrest, indictment, conviction, ontest or guilty plea, or other adjudication of the employee for relony, any offense involving moral turpitude, and any of the r offenses as indicated below: 1.
+Crimes involving school property or funds; 2.
+Crimes involving attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle any person to hold or obtain a position as an educator; 3.
+Crimes that occur wholly or in part on school property or at a school-sponsored activity; or 4.
+Crimes involving moral turpitude, which include: • Dishonesty; fraud; deceit; theft; misrepresentation; Deliberate violence; • Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor; Felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance defined in Chapter 481 of the Health and Safety Code; Felony driving while intoxicated (DWI); or

+• Acts constituting abuse or neglect under the Texas Family Code.